-Research is child's play for CDU Associate Lecturer in Sport Science, Alexander Engel.
-He says the better children can run, jump, kick, catch, throw and roll, the more active they will be in later life, helping to reduce chronic disease.
+The better children can run, jump, kick, catch, throw and roll, the more active they will be in later life, according to research.